pmdjdias/ua_infovis/README.md

 # Information Visualization Course - Universidade de Aveiro

 Welcome to Information Visualization Course repository!
 Here you will find the sources and notes of the lab classes.
-This course has the lab classes, homework and implementation assigments based on web technologies and the repo organizes the material used in the classes.
+This course has the lab classes, homework and implementation assigments based on web technologies and the repository organizes the material used in the classes.

 ## Lab Classes and sources
 In [this page](./webtech.md) there are some pointers and reminders for web development and ways to serve files.